mulhod/mulhod.github.io/index.md

 ## Research Collaborations

+- <a href="https://arxiv.org/pdf/2008.07520.pdf">Do face masks introduce bias in speech technologies?
+The case of automated scoring of speaking proficiency</a>.
+To be published in the proceedings of the 2020 Interspeech Conference.
 - <a href="https://www.aclweb.org/anthology/W19-5913.pdf">Scoring Interactional Aspects of Human-Machine Dialog for Language Learning and Assessment using Text Features</a>.
-Published in 2019 in the proceedings of the 20th Annual SIGdial Meeting on Discourse and Dialogue
+Published in 2019 in the proceedings of the 20th Annual SIGdial Meeting on Discourse and Dialogue.
 - <a href="https://www.aclweb.org/anthology/W19-4445">Application of an Automatic Plagiarism Detection System in a Large-scale Assessment of English Speaking Proficiency</a>.
 Published in 2019 in the proceedings of the Fourteenth Workshop on Innovative Use of NLP for Building Educational Applications.
 - <a href="https://ieeexplore.ieee.org/abstract/document/8683717">Neural Approaches to Automated Speech Scoring of Monologue and Dialogue Responses</a>.
 Published in the proceedings of 2019 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP).
 - <a href="https://www.aclweb.org/anthology/W19-4432">Toward Automated Content Feedback Generation for Non-native Spontaneous Speech</a>.
 Published in 2019 in the proceedings of the Fourteenth Workshop on Innovative Use of NLP for Building Educational Applications.